rydikov/argus/README.md

 In different threads, frames put to the queue from cameras.
 In the main thread, frames gets from queue and send to asynchronous recognition.
 Also in main thread results are received and processed.

-## Support
-If you have found this useful, you can donate by clicking on the [link ☘️](https://paypal.me/rydikov):

 ## Hardware Requirement

-- Minimum Intel Gen 6 processors
+- Minimum Intel Gen 6 processors or Raspberry with Neural Compute Stick

 ## Installtion for develop